St. John Paul II STEM Academy: Background

-St. John Paul II STEM Academy was created through the initiative of the Archdiocese of Los Angeles to continue to offer the best possible options for Catholic schooling in the community of Burbank.
-The school was located at the former site of Bellarmine-Jefferson High School, which closed in 2018.
+In October 2017, The Archdiocese of Los Angeles announced that it would close Bellarmine-Jefferson High School at the end of the 2017–18 academic year, and would re-open after restructuring in 2019.
+The creation of a STEM Academy was announced in June 2018, with an opening date of August 2019 and Jeff Hilger hired as its founding director.
+The school would be dedicated to the recently canonized St. John Paul II.

+The COVID-19 pandemic dealt a heavy blow to Archdiocesan schools, and the nascent academy closed in 2020 after a single year of operation.

 Academics

-JP2 STEM Academy had two specialize pathways: Engineering and Media Arts.
+JP2 STEM Academy had two specialized pathways: Engineering and Media Arts.
 The academic day was to feature a 4×4 block schedule.
 Students would take four semester-length courses at a time, arranged in a block schedule.
 Students would also complete courses in ethics and humanities.
 In order to graduate, each senior would have completed a Capstone Project.